 With special promotional discounts offered at the beginning of the year to target those who want to kick start their exercise routine, many become overly zealous and sign up for a long-term gym membership under unwavering determination that they will stay disciplined throughout the year.
 Unfortunately, a significant number of these memberships will go waste as many people give up on their resolution within the first quarter of the year.

-Prevent yourself by signing up for a long-term commitment membership by weighing the cost of a short-term membership — and consider trying out a one day pass.
+Prevent yourself by signing up for a long-term commitment membership by weighing the cost of a short-term membership — and consider trying out a one day pass or a month by month contract if available.

 We’ve compiled the list of the top 10 gyms across the nation to determine how many visits you need to make in a month to offset the price of the basic monthly membership.
 Don’t sign up for another membership until you do the math first.